-Despite the implicit representation of grammar, explicit knowledge about grammatical structure has been found to promote language learning in adults (see Goo et al., 2015; Norris

-& Ortega, 2000; Spada & Tomita, 2010).
+Despite the implicit representation of grammar, explicit knowledge about grammatical structure has been found to promote language learning in adults (see Goo et al., 2015; Norris & Ortega, 2000; Spada & Tomita, 2010).
 A key question arises, then, about how knowledge of grammar can influence learning, both of the grammar itself, but also whether this knowledge can also promote learning of the vocabulary that the grammar contains.
 If so, then this certainly melds fields of implicit and statistical learning still more coherently.
-The paradigm that we describe in this paper illustrates the means by which both grammar and vocabulary learning can be explored, by simultaneously manipulating statistical learning processes associated with grammar acquisition, with the possibility to introduce explicit information about grammatical structure into the learning paradigm and investigate the extent to which this knowledge penetrates acquisition of grammar as well as vocabulary learning.
+The paradigm that we describe in this paper illustrates the means by which both grammar and vocabulary learning can be explored, by simultaneously manipulating statistical learning processes associated with learning vocabulary but also implicit learning processes associated with grammar acquisition, with the possibility to introduce explicit information about grammatical structure into the learning paradigm and investigate the extent to which this knowledge penetrates acquisition of grammar as well as vocabulary learning.